mansoorali1/US_Visa_Approval_Predicton/README.md

 **2. Data Preprocessing:** Data cleaning and transformation are performed to prepare the data for model training

-**3. Model Training:** Various models are trained on the preprocessed data.
-The models evaluated include K-Nearest Neighbors (KNN) and Random Forest
+**3. Model Training:** Various models are trained on the preprocessed data such as KNN, Random Forest, XGBoost, Decision Tree, Catboost and few others

 **4. Model Evaluation:** Among the different models, KNN, Random Forest and XGBoost were the top performers.